Silvestre08/AngularDeepDives/TemplateDrivenForms/README.md

 The output of that log of the form.value is:
 ![](doc/ngFormValue.png)

-See that on the ngForm the phone number and phone type are not nested in an object like in our model.
+See that on the ngForm, the phone number and phone type are not nested in an object like in our model.
 All properties are at the root.
-We can fix that by adding a ngModelGroup: it surrounds multiple input elements.
+We can fix that by adding a ngModelGroup.
+The ngModelGroup surrounds multiple input elements:

 ```
  <div class="flex-column" ngModelGroup="phone">